syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/DataManipulation.md

 {% endtabs %}

 ### Auto-generating relations
-When relation is auto-generated, you can get `GridViewDefinition.DataGrid` in the [AutoGeneratingRelations] (https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~AutoGeneratingRelations_EV.html) event handler to set the property.
+When relation is auto-generated, you can initialize the `AddNewRowPosition` for `GridViewDefinition.DataGrid` in the [AutoGeneratingRelations] (https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~AutoGeneratingRelations_EV.html) event.

 {% tabs %}
 {% highlight c# %}